-During regular risk meetings, alongside risk-related questions we will also be questioned on the performance of portfolio companies using the team's own ESG Process Control Monitor as well as Janus Henderson's internal ESG risk report.
+During regular risk meetings, alongside risk-related questions we will also be questioned on the performance of portfolio companies using the team's own ESG Process Control Monitor as well as Janus Henderson's internal ESG risk report including a corporate governance report with bespoke ESG risk analysis.
 The portfolios will be examined in terms of overall sustainability, controversial events, governance rating and carbon footprint compared to the benchmark.
 Where unexpected results are found, the team will ensure that these are addressed through engagement or further research in order that the issues are being dealt with or are at least considered immaterial to the investment case.